Back to blog

 HTTP Rewrite

-Sometimes, we don’t need to redirect the client to a different URL.
-Instead, we can simply rewrite components of a client request.
+Sometimes, we don’t need redirecting the client to a different URL.
+Instead, we can rewrite components of a client request.

 Let’s explore this with a couple of examples.
 Create the HTTPRoute by applying the manifest below: